#How to customize your workspace on screener.in for analyzing stocks like a pro

 9. Average Debtor days 3 years

-In case you need some help with understanding these ratios then please visit my earlier posts below:
+In case you need some help with understanding the importance of these ratios then please visit my earlier posts below:

 5 Important profitability ratios which describes ROE/ROCE, Operating profit margin, Return on assets